MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/call-using-microsoft-teams.md

    When the call is answered, a voice message is played to inform the other participants about the new participant.

 > [!NOTE]
->- You can add up to 20 participants to a call.
->- You can remove a participant from the call by selecting the three-dot menu (**&hellip;**) next to the participant's name and selecting **Remove**.
+> You can remove a participant from the call by selecting the three-dot menu (**&hellip;**) next to the participant's name and selecting **Remove**.
 This option is available only when there are more than two participants in the call.

 ## View phone call activities